Learning Home Catalog Composer

 (13+2i3)0231(\frac{1}{3} + \frac{2 i}{3}) |0\rangle- \frac{2}{3} |1\rangle

-Next, running the measure method simulates a standard basis measurement.
-It returns the result of that measurement, plus the new quantum state of our system after that measurement.
+Running the measure method simulates a standard basis measurement.
+It returns the outcome of that measurement, plus the new quantum state vector of the system after the measurement.
+(Here we're using Python's print function with an f prefix for formatted printing with embedded expressions.)

 Copy to clipboard